 If you post a QR code, tell them that they’ll need a scanning app on their smartphone to use it.
 That sounds so basic for most of us, but not everyone is there yet.

-If your audience is not on the cutting edge of tech, provide a link when boosting views on youtube to download a scanning app and/or suggest an app they can download from app providers such as iTunes.
 You might even want to have a little looped video presentation playing in your registration area showing them what to do with the QR codes they’ll see posted throughout your event or expo.

 And as suggested in the previous point, start informing them of available mobile engagement tools throughout your pre-event communications.